ianrosedev/Personal-Website/README.md

 # Personal Website
-This is my new personal website coming soon to [ianrosedev.com](http://ianrosedev.com).
+This is my personal website – [ianrosedev.com](https://www.ianrosedev.com).
 Feel free to use it as a starting place for your own!

 ## License
 ### Internet Systems Consortium license